AmirAhmadHabibi/listcheen/README.md

 ### Adding a criterion

 1. Add it in `./initial_data/criteria.json`
-2. If it's constant value add its values as a new file in `./initial_data/constant_values` or if its dependant on the user input, add it in `./user_input/values/`.
+2. If it's constant value add its values as a new file in `./initial_data/constant_values` or if it's dependant on the user input, add it in `./user_input/values/`.
 The name should be `<criterion_name>.json` and the content should be a dict of rows (unis or fields or programs or general options) to values.
 3. Add it's user weights in `./user_input/weights.json`